Background Screening Process and Information

 Department of Children and Families (DCF) Level 2 Background Screens for Educational Research Center for Child Development (ERCCD) and Summer Camps

 Screening for ERCCD, summer day camps, and summer 24-hour camps include owners, operators, employees, and volunteers.
 However, volunteers who assist on an intermittent basis for less than 10 hours per month do not need to be screened if a person who meets the screening requirement is always present with the volunteer and has the volunteer in his or her line of sight at all times.
-Visit Frequently Asked Questions for answers regarding DCF Level 2 Background Screenings for summer camps.
+Visit Summer Camp & Background Screening Information for answers regarding DCF Level 2 Background Screenings for summer camps.

 Procedures for DCF Level 2 Background Screening for ERCCD and Summer Camps:

-- Using Background Screening Form, complete Hiring Department section, Level 1 section, if required for position, and Level 2 section for DCF.
-Provide hiring department’s index number for chargeback of Level 2 screening cost.
+- Using the Background Screening Form, complete Hiring Department section, Level 1 section, if required for position, and Level 2 section for DCF.
+Provide hiring department’s index number for chargeback of screening cost.
 Forward this form to Human Resources as soon as possible.